oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

           archive file.
 - #1579 - Fixed an issue that limited the number of secret keys that could be referenced by the model.
 - #1584 - Fixed an issue where online updates that required restarts were using a 12.2.1+ API even with older versions.
+- #1603 - Fixed a bug related to online WLST error message formatting.

 #### Known Issues
 None